L5-game/L5-game.github.io/play/index.md

 A search for "50 dice in 5 colors" will yield multiple results.
 We have [these](https://www.amazon.com/dp/B076HQMDDV/ref=asc_df_B076HQMDDV5451365) for the moment.
 The colors aren't perfect, but they're pretty good.
 If you want, you can use gold foil star stickers to place on top of the sixes.

+To stay up to date with new chapters and game updates, subscribe to our [maliing list](http://eepurl.com/dKfVXQ).